Military air activity in South America as part of counter-narcotics operations

 Prior to joining she was a Geopolitical Intelligence Analyst for a travel risk management company, where, in addition to this role, was part of a team that managed an airline safety database.

-Isobel also holds a master’s degree in Security Management from the University of Portsmouth, which she obtained in 2019.
-For her dissertation, she conducted primary research into the development of performance measurements for Security Management Systems (SeMS) within the aviation sector.
+Isobel holds a master’s degree in Security Management from the University of Portsmouth, where she researched performance metrics for Security Management Systems (SeMS) in aviation.

 Overview